 We would like to give you a short description of the collection process and of what happens next to the priceless stem cells.

 Each childbirth ends with the cutting of the umbilical cord.
 The blood leaking for the umbilical cord (also a natural process) is collected by a qualified midwife into a special SCB nOvum kit.

 The cord blood collection kit has been carefully prepared by our experts in order to safely collect the umbilical cord blood and then transfer it to the SCB nOvum laboratory.

 After the child is born, the midwife has only a few minutes to collect the precious stem cells.
 It is the moment between the cutting of the umbilical cord and the placental expulsion (in some situations the blood is collected after the placental expulsion).
 A Caesarean section also allows for the collection of cord blood.

-The containers used by SCB nOvum are produced by the French company MacoPharma and are specifically designed, intended and authorized for use in collecting and preparing umbilical cord blood.
+The containers used by SCB nOvum are produced by the company RaviMed and are specifically designed, intended and authorized for use in collecting and preparing umbilical cord blood.